VonHeikemen/ts-enable.nvim/README.md

 ### Download everything and the kitchen sink

-`ts-enable.nvim` can download missing parsers on demand, meaning it'll only use parsers for the files you open.
+`ts-enable.nvim` can download missing parsers on demand, meaning it'll only try to get the parsers for the files you open.
 So I don't think is such a terrible idea to list all the available parsers in `nvim-treesitter`.
-Is still not the best idea, though.
-If you happen to find a parser that has performance issues it would be your job to write the code that excludes the bad parser.
+If you happen to find a parser that has performance issues, disable it using the `parser_settings` property.

-Anyway, this is how you do it in lua:

 ```lua
 vim.g.ts_enable = {